This post was updated May 21, 2023

-The good news is that the overall esthetic is ageless, chic, and stylish.
+The good news is that the overall aesthetic is ageless, chic, and stylish.
 Best of all, we have most of the pieces in our wardrobes, so dressing like a French woman over 50 is easy.

 French Style Resources:

 As I began researching French style, I looked to a couple of books to learn more, and for outfit inspiration.
 The Parisian Chic Look Book is great because it has a list of clothing items and outfit “prescriptions” with photographs.
 This makes it easy to experiment with your wardrobe and helps you determine what you might want to add to embrace the French style.
-These books have been a source great inspiration.
+These books have been a source of great inspiration.